 sudo apt install python3.11-distutils

 python3.11-lib2to3 installs modernization tools for porting Python 2 code to Python 3.
-This module is deprecated and will be removed in Python 3.13 (PEP 594).
+This module is deprecated and removed in Python 3.13, and the package is commonly available on Ubuntu 24.04 Deadsnakes builds but may be missing on Ubuntu 22.04.

 sudo apt install python3.11-lib2to3